bbvss/k8s/readme.md

 ## Setup Prerequisites

 This project shows a simple Spring Boot application.
-Both, the application and Keycloak (including the database), will be deployed to a Kubernetes cluster.
+The application will be deployed to a Kubernetes cluster.

-The Kubernetes cluster is created via Minikube, which provides tools for creating clusters on a local machine easily.
+The Kubernetes cluster is created via docker-for-desktop, which provides tools for creating clusters on a local machine easily.
 Keycloak, the database, and the Spring Boot application are deployed to the newly created cluster.
 The following versions are used throughout the example:

 * __Docker_Engine__: 18.09.02